Teaching-myself-Godot/rewriting-zelia-tutorial/day-3.md

 # Assign casting buttons

-Zelia can cast fireballs in all directions:
+After day 3 Zelia will cast fireballs in all directions:
 - when holding gamepad button `B`, you can aim with the `L-stick`
 - when holding the left mouse button, you can aim with the mouse cursor.